transistorsoft/react-native-background-geolocation/help/INSTALL-EXPO.md

 ### Re-build

 You must rebuild your Android app for the added plugins to be evaluated.
-- If you developing locally:
+- If you're developing locally:

 ```bash
 npx expo prebuild